Htbarbosa/Htbarbosa/README.md

 FullStack Developer and Information Security Enthusiast

-You can reach me on my [Linkedin](https://www.linkedin.com/in/henrique-teles-barbosa-303666195/)
+You can reach me on [Linkedin](https://www.linkedin.com/in/henrique-teles-barbosa-303666195/)
 <!--
 **Htbarbosa/Htbarbosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.